FlailingFog/KK-Blender-Porter-Pack/README.md

 The pack [also has a barebones wiki here.](https://github.com/FlailingFog/KK-Blender-Shader-Pack/wiki)

 # Download
-You can download V5 of KKBP by using the green CODE button on the top right of the page > Download ZIP
+You can download KKBP [on the release page](https://github.com/FlailingFog/KK-Blender-Porter-Pack/releases).
+The absolute latest version can be downloaded by using the green CODE button on the top right of the page > Download ZIP

 # Usage Instructions for V5
-### Incomplete video instructions (click for playlist)
+### Video instructions (click for playlist)
 [![ ](https://github.com/FlailingFog/KK-Blender-Shader-Pack/blob/assets/readme/playlistthumbnail.png)](https://www.youtube.com/playlist?list=PLhiuav2SCuvcSAgT9pevHGjLWWB-NgVv3)

-If you want a complete guide, [V4's instructions are here](https://www.youtube.com/watch?v=xe5A8bOh2Mk&list=PLhiuav2SCuvd5eAOb3Ct1eovFAlgv-iwe)

-### Text instructions (without shading instructions)
+### Text instructions (no shading instructions)

 Prerequisites:
 * Install [HF Patch v3.13 or later](https://github.com/ManlyMarco/KK-HF_Patch) for Koikatsu.